jeury301/cs490_front/README.md

 # Front-End

-The front-end (this repo) is written in Javascript and communicates with the middle layer through PHP end points.
-It uses Ajax to make async calls to the end points to avoid page reloads.
+The front-end (this repo) is written in Javascript and communicates with the middle layer through PHP end-points.
+It uses Ajax to make async calls to the end-points to avoid page reloads.

 # Middle-End